 Where to eat?

 I will suggest that you have your meals at Nimmu village where there are plenty of local shops right on the road itself.
-Some does offer very nice and tasty local authentic Tibetan food as well as samosas.
+Some do offer very nice and tasty local authentic Tibetan food as well as samosas.
 Nimmu village is pretty close to the Confluence of Indus and Zanskar Valley.

 On the other hand, you can also plan to ride or drive to Chiling along the shores of the Zanskar river.
-Once you reach Chiling, there are a few tea shacks where you can enjoy a cup of tea and some quick meal.
+Once you reach Chiling, there are a few tea shacks where you can enjoy a cup of tea and some quick meals.